growthwise/cpa-ai-buildday/README.md

 ## Resources

-The aim of today is to learn to build with AI tools The resources for each session can be found in the [Resources](./resources) folder
+The aim of today is to learn to build with AI tools

 You can also download all current resources from this page by clicking on "Code" and "Download Zip"